edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

   $ egdedb ui

-and see that the DB is indeed updated with embeddings and other relevant data.
+Switch to the Data Explorer, and you should see that the database has been updated with the embeddings and other relevant data.

 Answering user questions